Junior College Timed Practices (TPs)

 2 | Why TPs matter after mid-years were trimmed

-MOE removed mid-year exams for primary/secondary levels (announced 2018) and encouraged schools to reduce high-stakes testing; many JCs responded by using 2–4 TP windows as formative-but-weighted checkpoints.
-Exact timing remains school-run:
+MOE removed mid-year exams for primary/secondary levels (announced 2018) and encouraged schools to reduce high-stakes testing.
+JC assessment structures remain school-run, so how (and whether) a JC uses “TPs” as WAs varies by school.
+Treat any TP calendar as local:

 | Term | Example TP window | Typical load (varies by school) | Possible clashes |